 - student interest, as it develops and changes through the activities.

-It is likely that information in many of the ‘boxes’ on page one of the planning format will be added to or modified during the course of the unit.
+It is likely that information in many of the ‘boxes’ on page one of the planning template will be added to or modified during the course of the unit.
 The process of planning needs to be dynamic, and to be responsive to the students’ needs and interests.

 Grouping and planning the activities